- Plan Your Visit

 Online presentation only

 Dusti Bowling grew up in Scottsdale, Arizona, where, as her family will tell you, she always had her nose in a book.
 She released her first middle grade novel in 2017 and hasn't stopped writing since.
-Dusti's books have won the Reading the West Award, the Sakura Medal, a Golden Kite Honor, the William Allen White Children's Book Award, and have been nominated for over thirty state awards.
+Dusti's books have won the Reading the West Award, the Sakura Medal, a Golden Kite Honor, the William Allen White Children's Book Award, and have been nominated for over fifty state awards.
 Her books are Junior Library Guild Gold Standard Selections and have been named best books of the year by the Chicago Public Library, Kirkus, Bank Street College of Education, A Mighty Girl, Shelf Awareness, and many more.
 Dusti currently lives in Eagar, Arizona with her husband, three daughters, and a bunch of farm animals.